Getting some goodness into your dog is easier than ever – in fact, there are countless ways a conscientious dog owner can make it happen.

-Giving your dog fruit and vegetables doesn’t need to overcome the good and healthy balanced diet they already have, neither should it really overshadow any formulated or specially put together dog food or meals that contain all their nutritional needs.
+Giving your dog fruit and vegetables doesn’t need to overcome the good and healthy balanced diet they already have, neither should it overshadow any formulated or especially put together dog food or meals that contain all their nutritional needs.

-By and large, additions like plantains to your dog’s diet are better seen as supplements or added extras, rather than the main course, or even an appetiser.
+By and large, additions like plantains to your dog’s diet are better seen as supplements or added extras, rather than the main course, or even an appetizer.

 As always, remember that a little goes a long way when it comes to feeding plantains to your dog.